NHSDigital/record-a-vaccination-guidance/app/service-unavailable.md

 ## Download a paper form

-If you urgently need to record vaccinations, please [download our paper form](/files/record-a-vaccination.docx).
+If you urgently need to record vaccinations, please [download our paper form] (/files/record-a-vaccination.docx).
 When the service is available, you can enter the information from the form into RAVS.

 ## Record vaccinations in your existing system